-Shanshan Lan is Assistant Professor in the Department of Anthropology at the University of Amsterdam and a member of the Moving Matters research group.
+Shanshan Lan is Associate Professor in the Department of Anthropology at the University of Amsterdam and a member of the Moving Matters research group.
 She received her Ph.
 D. in Cultural Anthropology from the University of Illinois, Urbana-Champaign.
 She had worked as a Mellon Postdoctoral Fellow at Northwestern University and Connecticut College in the United States.
 Before joining the University of Amsterdam, she was a Research Assistant Professor in the David Lam Institute for East-West Studies, Hong Kong Baptist University.
 Lan is the Principal Investigator of the ERC project “The reconfiguration of whiteness in China: Privileges, precariousness, and racialized performances” (CHINAWHITE, 2019-2024).
 Funded by the European Research Council, this project examines how the western notion of whiteness is dis-assembled and re-assembled in the new historical context of China’s rise as a global superpower.

 Her research interests include urban anthropology, migration and mobility regimes, comparative racial formations in Asia and Euro-America, transnational student mobility, global cities, African diaspora in China, Chinese diaspora in the United States, class and social transformations in Chinese society.